 Create a Pala Poker account using the links on this page, along with the bonus code NJOG, and get $25 absolutely free.
 When you make your first real money deposit, you’ll receive an additional bonus of 100% of the deposit amount, up to $500.

 |Atlantic City Partner||Borgata Hotel & Casino|

-When you create a new account at Pala Poker with us, you’ll receive a $50 no deposit bonus to try the site’s poker, casino and bingo games.
+When you create a new account at Pala Poker with us, you’ll receive a $25 no deposit bonus to try the site’s poker games.
 Here’s how it breaks down:

 Pala’s 100% match deposit bonus is released in $5 cash increments for every 1,250 Status Points earned on the site.
 Therefore, you’ll effectively need to contribute $25 in rake to release each $5 chunk.

 Rather than piggyback off of one of the better-known software providers, Pala Poker has built its own proprietary client.
-The platform is currently in beta, so it wouldn’t be quite fair to judge it against its more established, polished competitors.
+The platform has just made the jump from beta to gold, so it wouldn’t be quite fair to judge it against its more established, polished competitors.
 That said, here are my initial thoughts.

 Aesthetically, the tables look nice, and have an almost PokerStars-style sleekness to them.
 Unfortunately, the cards are a similar color to the background and blend in a bit, which sometimes makes it difficult to see at a glance which opponents still hold cards.

 This wouldn’t be an issue if we had the option of changing theme colors and backgrounds for the table, but unfortunately, that is not yet an option.
-Customizability is basically nonexistent in Pala Poker, but there is a good chance that this is just a result of it still being in early beta.
+Customizability is basically nonexistent in Pala Poker, but there is a good chance that this will improve over time

 The gameplay worries me a bit, specifically the lag I experience when playing.
 Using the arrows provided to make your bets is tough when a second or two delay occurs between your click and the bet adjustment.